Major Release: You can now generate VPATs® Using AI.

 We saw some back and forth on a Reddit thread recently about when the European Accessibility Act (EAA) actually takes effect—and who needs to do what by when.
 The confusion is understandable: the Directive includes multiple dates, carve-outs, and grace periods.
 So let’s break it down clearly, using language straight from the Directive.

-Disclaimer: This post is our interpretation of the EAA.
-Consult your counsel on final determinations.
+Disclaimer: This post is our interpretation of the EAA and does not constitute legal advice.
+Consult your counsel on EAA compliance.

 What the EAA Requires